Table of Contents

 Cable Selection Flowchart Summary

-- Determine design electrical flow ()
+- Determine the design current ()

-- Determine correction factors (, )
+- Determine the correction factors (, )

-- Compute required rating ()
+- Compute the required rating ()

-- Select wire from tables ()
+- Select a cable from the tables ()

-- Verify electrical potential drop ( limit)
+- Verify the voltage drop ( limit)

 - Check protection coordination